EDCD/EDMarketConnector/Contributing.md

 ---

-## Prefer fstrings to modulo-formatting and .format
+## Use fstrings, not modulo-formatting or .format

 [fstrings](https://www.python.org/dev/peps/pep-0498/) are new in python 3.6, and allow for string interpolation rather than more opaque formatting calls.